Sony Michel: 2019 season

-During Week 2 against the Miami Dolphins, Michel rushed 21 times for 83 yards and his first rushing touchdown of the season in the 43–0 shutout road victory.
+During Week 2 against the Dolphins, Michel rushed 21 times for 83 yards and his first rushing touchdown of the season in the 43–0 shutout road victory.
 Three weeks later against the Washington Redskins, he rushed 16 times for 91 yards and a touchdown and caught three passes for 32 yards in the 33–7 road victory.
-Two weeks later against the New York Jets, Michel rushed 19 times for 42 yards and three touchdowns in the 33–0 shutout road victory.
+Two weeks later against the Jets, Michel rushed 19 times for 42 yards and three touchdowns in the 33–0 shutout road victory.

 Overall, Michel finished the 2019 season with 247 carries for 912 rushing yards and seven touchdowns along with 12 receptions for 94 yards.

 2020 season

 Michel was placed on the active/physically unable to perform list at the start of training camp on August 2, 2020.
 He was activated from the list on August 26.
 In Week 3, Michel recorded 140 scrimmage yards (117 rushing, 23 receiving) in the 36–20 victory over the Las Vegas Raiders.
 He was placed on injured reserve on October 5, 2020, with a quadriceps injury.
 He was placed on the reserve/COVID-19 list by the Patriots on October 17, 2020, and removed from the list back to injured reserve on October 31.
 He was activated off of injured reserve on November 21, 2020.
-In Week 17 against the New York Jets, Michel carried the ball 16 times for 76 yards, and caught three passes for 60 yards and his first career receiving touchdown during the 28–14 win.
+Despite being activated, Michel had limited playing time after second year running back Damien Harris played well when Michel was out and took over as the starting running back.
+However, Michel got more playing time after an injury to Harris.
+In Week 17 against the Jets, Michel carried the ball 16 times for 76 yards, and caught three passes for 60 yards and his first career receiving touchdown during the 28–14 win.
 Overall, Michel finished the 2020 season with 449 rushing yards and one touchdown, along with seven receptions for 114 yards and one touchdown.

-Los Angeles Rams
+Los Angeles Rams (first stint)

-2021 season

-Michel was traded to the Los Angeles Rams on August 25, 2021, in exchange for a fifth and sixth round pick in the 2022 NFL Draft.
-In Week 13, against the Jacksonville Jaguars, he had 24 carries for 121 rushing yards and one rushing touchdown in the 37–7 victory.
+Michel was traded to the Rams on August 25, 2021, in exchange for a fifth and sixth round pick in the 2022 NFL draft.
+In Week 13, against the Jaguars, he had 24 carries for 121 rushing yards and one rushing touchdown in the 37–7 victory.
 In Week 16, against the Minnesota Vikings, he had 27 carries for 131 rushing yards and a rushing touchdown in the 30–23 victory.
 He finished the 2021 season with 208 carries for 845 rushing yards and four rushing touchdowns to go along with 21 receptions for 128 receiving yards and one receiving touchdown.
 Michel won his second Super Bowl title when the Rams defeated the Cincinnati Bengals in Super Bowl LVI.
 In the Super Bowl, Michel had two carries for two yards.

 Miami Dolphins

-On May 10, 2022, Michel signed with the Miami Dolphins.
+On May 10, 2022, Michel signed with the Dolphins.
 He was released on August 29, 2022.

 Los Angeles Chargers

-On August 31, 2022, Michel signed with the Los Angeles Chargers.
+On August 31, 2022, Michel signed with the Chargers.
 He was released on December 31, 2022.